53c70r/docker-ghidra-server/README.md

 ## Quickstart

-1. Run build.sh
-2. Run deploy.sh
-3. Run `addUsers.py UserName` where UserName is your new user to add.
+1. make - build the container
+2. make install - deploy podman container and run it
-4. Default pw for new user is "changeme"
+3. make adduser user=admin. - Add user "admin" / default pw for new user is "changeme"